 Other states set Notary standards for acceptable ID

-A number of states — such as Texas — prescribe specific elements or information an acceptable ID must have.
+A number of states — such as Illinois and Texas — prescribe specific elements or information an acceptable ID must have.

 States that don’t offer ID guidance for Notaries

 Finally, some states have laws that offer little to no guidance about acceptable IDs.
-The decision of whether or not to accept an ID in these states is left completely to the judgment of the Notary.
+In these states, the decision of whether or not to accept an ID is left completely to the judgment of the Notary.

 Expired or suspicious IDs and Notaries